MukalDadhwal/py_assistant/README.md

 # PY ASSISTANT

-### Py Assistant is a personal assistant app that can do lots of things for you.
+### Py Assistant is a personal and desktop based assistant app that can do lots of things for you.
 It is voice based and easy to use.

 ## This are the things you can do with PY ASSISTANT

 - To see the weather of a place just enter show weather of followed by the city name.
 It can show the weather of any city on earth.

+- To play games, just enter game and then you can play the all favourite snake game

 - To open the calculator just enter calculator or open calculator.
 It also supports operations related to trigonometry.

 - To search web just enter your query in the entry field and it will search for you through the default browser in your pc.

 - To send mails just enter send mail in the entry field.
 This feature is really secure so you don't need to worry about your privacy.

+- To get the latest news on any topic just enter latest news on topic* and you will be able to see the latest updates. *your topic

 ## Other features